neil7057/all-about-autism/README.md

 </details>

 ### Random quiz generation
 -   100 test quiz questions named quiz1 - quiz100 were created and the quiz was run 10 times.
-The following results were obained which give sufficient confidence that the random selection is working as expected.
+The following results were obtained which give sufficient confidence that the random selection is working as expected.

 <details><summary>Random Quiz selection results</summary>
 <img src="docs/testing/randon_quiz_test.jpg">